 Tuition and fees required to enroll at or attend an eligible educational institution; and Course-related expenses, such as fees, books, supplies, and equipment that are required for the courses at the eligible educational institution.
 These items must be required of all students in your course of instruction.

 Expenses that don't qualify.
 Qualified education expenses don't include the cost of:

 Room and board, Travel, Research, Clerical help, or Equipment and other expenses that aren't required for enrollment in or attendance at an eligible educational institution.

-If you have additional questions, please contact Lauren Rennie, Scholarship Director, at 1.405.488.1450 or via email LRennie@cfok.org
+If you have additional questions, please contact our Director of Scholarships, Austin Klososky, at 1.405.488.1450 or via email at Aklososky@cfok.org.